Talk to an advisor 888-998-9080

 IP phones provide better call quality

-The sound quality of the IP phone is usually better than a softphone unless very high quality headsets are also purchased for use with the softphone.
+The sound quality of an IP phone is often better than a softphone, unless very high quality headsets are used with the softphone.

 IP phones are more familiar